digdir/designsystemet/packages/tokens/README.md

 - `digdir`
 - `tilsynet`

 When importing the package make sure to specify which brand tokens you want to import.
-By default the `digdir` is imported if you dont specify a brand.
+By default the `digdir` is imported if you don't specify a brand.

 ```tsx
 import '@digdir/design-system-tokens/brand/<brand>/tokens';